 - For BS type 1-C: Connect two antenna connectors to the measurement equipment according to annex D.1.3.
 Terminate any unused antenna connector(s).

-- For BS type 1-H: Connect two representative TAB connectors one from separate TAE group (D.31) to the measurement equipment according to annex D.3.x.
+- For BS type 1-H: Connect two representative TAB connectors one from separate TAE group (D.31) to the measurement equipment according to annex D.3.4.
 Terminate any unused TAB connector(s).

-2) Set the connectors under test to transmit NR-FR1-TM 1.1 or any DL signal using TX diversity, MIMO transmission or carrier aggregation.
+2) Set the connectors under test to transmit NR-FR1-TM 1.1 or any DL signal using MIMO transmission or carrier aggregation.

-NOTE: For TX diversity and MIMO transmission, different ports may be configured in NR-FR1-TM 1.1.
+NOTE: For MIMO transmission, different ports may be configured in NR-FR1-TM 1.1 with rank=2.

 3) For a connectors declared to be capable of single carrier operation only (D.16), set the representative connectors under test to transmit according to the applicable test configuration in subclause 4.8 using the corresponding test models in subclause 4.9.2 at rated carrier output power (Prated,c,AC, or Prated,c,TABC, D.21).